 Nationally speaking, pot use among college students is at an all-time high, and one of the top drugs most abused on a college campus.
 The drug has a social appeal, a cultural appeal, and even an appeal due to its relaxing properties.
 Smoking weed with friends at parties, and even in student housing, is incredibly common amongst the colligate population.
 The detriments of smoking marijuana at this age include but aren’t limited to, adverse effects on the prefrontal cortex, debilitating one’s lack of drive and work ethic, and reduced efforts in self-care.
 Smoking pot becomes a significant concern particularly when it becomes a daily habit because a student sets themselves up for psychological dependence, which diminishes their chance of excelling past their required workload.
 Their social circle starts to enclose on itself, and the daily user typically only spends time with other daily users, which harms a student’s ability in networking on campus to nurture relationships that could potentially help them in their future careers.

 4. Ecstasy / MDMA (Molly) Consumption

 When partying “harder” and “longer” become a priority for a student, drugs like ecstasy and MDMA become relevant.
 These drugs provide a user with a sense of euphoria and allow many people to “let loose” in a party environment.
-These drugs have been known to damage the brain, by over flooding, and draining the nervous system of serotonin and dopamine.
+These drugs have been known to damage the brain, by flooding, and draining the nervous system of serotonin and dopamine respectively.
 Users often feel depleted for days or even weeks after excessive use, and often ecstasy users drift into a state of depression, which then leads to further use of the drugs to feel “good” once again.
 A lot of college students use drugs like these to improve the way they interact with the opposite sex, and it also allows them a shortcut to a euphoric party experience.

 5. Pain Pills & Prescription Opiates